viviandng/KC_House_Price/README.md

 * Rashid Baset

 ### Project Scenario
-The King County housing market is experience low mortgage interest rates and a surge in buyers.
-A real estate company, Remax, has hired us to help them better understand factors affecting King County’s house sale prices for additional insights in the market considering a competitive buyer and seller landscape.
+A real estate company, Remax, has hired us to help them better understand factors affecting King County’s house sale prices for additional insights in the market and home price guidance for their clients.

 ### Project Goals
 - We want to provide inference of home prices in King County to get an understanding of where prices fall in the market.